Top 15 Best Practices for Business Intelligence Software Implementation

 Business Intelligence is making visible and gaining insights into the data of your organization.
 BI let you to see your profits, your sales revenue, your costs and operational efficiency.
 But most importantly, you can dig into the data to discover how those numbers came to be.
 Business intelligence (BI) has been referred to as the process of making better decisions through the use of people, processes, data and related tools and methodologies.

 You may like to read: Top Agile Business Intelligence Best Practices

 Business intelligence (BI) is the amalgamation of software applications, methodologies and business systems that play a key role in the business process of any corporation.

 Most companies collect large amounts of data from their business operations.
 Keeping track of such vast information requires a wide range of software programs and database applications, which can enable the various departments within the organization to access and use data efficiently.

 Using numerous software programs makes it difficult to retrieve information in a timely manner and to perform analysis of the data.
 That is where business intelligence software comes into play.
 It replaces various tools used to collect and analyze the data.

-Business intelligence software, often referred to as business intelligence tools (BI tools), refers to software applications that integrate the tasks monitoring, collecting and analyzing data, and provide much-needed business insights.
+Business intelligence software, often referred to as business intelligence tools (BI tools), are applications that integrate the tasks monitoring, collecting and analyzing data, and provide much-needed business insights.
 These applications can also fetch or utilize data stored in a company’s database.

-The types of tools that commonly make up a business intelligence software application system include tools for spreadsheets, operational dashboards, data mining and reporting tools, analytic processing tools, content viewer and other components related enterprise resource planning.
+The types of tools that commonly make up a business intelligence software application system include spreadsheets, operational dashboards, data mining, reporting tools, analytic processing tools, performance management, predictive and prescriptive analytics.
 In some cases, the BI software can also integrate tools designed for specific industries such as retail, healthcare or education.

 You may like to read: Top Best Practices for Business Intelligence Software Implementation